erizov/Professor/semester_14/lecture_98_documentation_advanced/doc_as_code/school.en.md

 ## Simple Explanation

-Doc As Code is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Doc As Code is an algorithm used to solve specific problems in computer science.

 ## Where It's Used